belle2/basf2/online_book/index-01-online_book.rst

 .. warning::

-   If you change the version to an earlier version, some pages (also this page!) might not exist.
-You will learn more about our software and its versions (releases) `later on <onlinebook_basf2_introduction>`_.
+   If you change the version to an earlier version than the current one, some pages (also this page!) might not exist.

 .. warning::